 The term dope sick is often used when individuals are in withdrawal from opioid drugs.
 If this occurs, it usually indicates two things–that the person is addicted to opiates, and that they are not currently under the influence of opiates.
-Learn how to tell if someone you love is suffering from dope sickness, so you can encourage them to get help from an opioid detox center.
+It’s critical to learn how to tell if someone you love is suffering from dope sickness, so you can encourage them to get help from an opioid detox center.

 Dope Sickness Can Cause Tremors and Shaking

 One of the most noticeable dope sick symptoms is shaking.
 This is completely involuntary, and users won’t be able to hide this symptom.
 It happens because the body is not accustomed to functioning without drugs in the system.

 Sometimes, individuals won’t shake constantly.
 Instead, they may experience occasional tremors.
 If you notice this happening, and there is no explanation, then it could be a sign that the person is struggling with withdrawal.